elusivecodes/FyreEncryption/README.md

 $container->singleton(EncryptionManager::class);
 ```

-Any dependencies will then be injected automatically when loading.
+Any dependencies will be injected automatically when loading from the [*Container*](https://github.com/elusivecodes/FyreContainer).

 ```php
 $encryptionManager = $container->use(EncryptionManager::class);